Bobbo117/Cellular-IoT-Monitor/README.md

 ## Threshold Alert

 The **AmbientHUB** software can be configured to provide <br>
-**IFTTT** an immediate alert should a sensor exceed a predetermined threshold.
+immediate alerts should a sensor exceed a predetermined threshold.

 <br>